 Before leaving, Lhap told me that the house owners had two daughters and two sons.
 The elder daughter was out of town and she was the one who managed the place.
 He told me to talk to her when she came back if I needed to know something about the place.

 The next day, I woke up early and took a walk to the town.
 I went to Sonam’s shop and met her and Lhap.
 They were leaving to watch an archery competition with their kids.

 They asked me if I liked the homestay and if I was comfortable with it.
 I said I was and thanked them both for being so nice.
 “We hope you like Paro and Bhutan and we were able to serve you a good experience,” said Sonam and Lhap before leaving.

 Since the moment I had arrived in Paro town, Sonam and Lhap had played wonderful hosts to me.
 It wasn’t about offering me some snacks and dropping me to a homestay.
 But they chose to help me without any expectation when I was a little lost in their town.
 In doing this, they blessed me with a memory about Bhutan which I was taking with me.

 There was no money that changed hands.
 No business talks, either.
 There was nothing that was expected in return.
 Just an ideal relationship between a guest and his hosts.
 I couldn’t ask for more.

 After a wonderful example of Bhutanese hospitality from Sonam and Lhap, I was sure other similar experiences were waiting for me in the Himalayan Kingdom of Bhutan.

 What about you?
-Do you follow your inner voice to make decisions while traveling?
+Do you follow your inner voice to make decisions while travelling?
 What are your experiences about the hospitality of Bhutan and the rest of the world?
 Do share your experiences with me.